 READ MORE :

 So why use an auction?
-There are many reasons people consider buying or selling at auction; they may want to move quickly, they may be looking for a plot of land for development, the property may involve repossession, or simply that they want a quick purchase without the risk of gazumping.
+There are many reasons people consider buying or selling at auction; they may want to move quickly, be looking for a plot of land for development, the property may involve repossession, or simply want a quick purchase without the risk of gazumping.
 Also, many buy to let investors consider auctions because of the variety of properties on display at any one time, and by nature, there is a good place to bag a bargain.

 Buying or selling properties at an auction can have several advantages for both the buyer and seller.
 Most of the delays associated with property transactions are eliminated, the auction and completion dates are fixed, and the sale contract becomes binding upon the fall of the gavel.